alexisjawtu/meli/README.md

 2. in folder 8/ we included the reversed order to avoid pickers blocking other pickers heading to more advanced boxes in the same aisle/block.
 3. in folder 4/ is the example where we had checked only "item collision"
+4. In folder sample/ is the rest of random experiments started with test_case.py

 ## TODO List
 0.  test and visualize the collision table behaviour running each individual test in the console
+1.  if next closest crosses two cross aisles back, then mark as watched and continue, to avoid ./avoid1.json UNLESS all the remaining items fit into the current ROUTE! (the risk is to have an entire extra route for just one remaining item.)
-1.  there are many calculation repeated over an over, done in lable_distance()
+4.  there are many calculations repeated over an over, done in lable_distance()
 2. Observe git messages convention!
 3. PERHAPS same--aisle--preference CONSTRAINTS
-4.  if next closest crosses two cross aisles back, then mark as watched and continue, to avoid ./avoid1.json UNLESS all the remaining items fit into the current ROUTE! (the risk is to have an entire extra route for just one remaining item.)
 5. Should we take into account the distance from last item to EXIT?
 6. Implement a way of avoiding to check collision table for each item each time